 Uterine Preserving Surgery

-Many women would prefer to keep their uterus, because it causes fewer complications and allows them to conceive a child naturally if they choose to do so.
-In these cases, surgeons can perform a tubal anastomosis to carefully dissect the fallopian tubes, remove Essure and reconnect the tubes to the uterus.
+In these cases, surgeons can perform a tubal anastomosis.
+Surgeons carefully dissect the fallopian tubes, remove Essure and reconnect the tubes to the uterus.
 This allows women to reverse sterilization and conceive naturally.

 Recovery from Essure Removal

-More extensive surgery such as a hysterectomy will require a longer recover time.
-Women who have a simple outpatient procedure to remove the device can expect to feel relief from symptoms within days.
+More extensive surgery such as a hysterectomy will require a longer recovery time that may last weeks.
+Women who had an outpatient procedure can expect to feel relief from symptoms within days.